bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   * Note: Last-Heard and other dynamic tables are now only displayed in the main admin page.
     Once entering the sub-pages, the focus is now on the task-at-hand, and the dynamic tables are not displayed.

-* Test / Unstable Features (not installed by default)

-  * Talker Alias (DMR) displayed next to call sign when operator is transmitting (when applicable).
-This needs a lot of work, yet.
-This feature is on the ` TalkerAlias` branch.
-Caveat emptor...this is buggy!

-* Name Look-ups: Caller names are displayed next to call sign.
-There are two versions/two ways this is performed:

-    * DMR (and other modes if call sign is in DMR database): This method searches through the local Pi-Star DMR ID database.
-      The caveat here, is that this method relies on hams having a DMR ID for non-DMR modes, and due to the PiStar DB, only displays the first name.

-    * All Modes: This method looks up each callsign and displays the full name via an API call to the Callook.info service, by `W1JDD`.
-      The caveat here, is that Callook.info only works with USA call signs.

-    * The aforementioned respective name lookup branches are `FirstNames-Local_DB` and `FullNames-API`.
-Beware: these are very slow on shitty hardware, and requires *lots* of horsepower.
-Like the `TalkerAlias` feature/branch listed above, these features are unstable, and still needs quite a bit of work.

 * Much more.
 See [screenshots below](#screenshots).

 ### Features in Official Pi-Star Which are Intentionally Omitted in `W0CHP-PiStar-Dash`